-District and circuit officials from the earmarked clusters will be invited to participate in and support the interventions.

-- 4. Proven models: The approach of the Programme is to use school improvement models that work and that have shown improvements in learners' educational outcomes (results) through empirical and experiential observations. - 5.
+- 3. Clusters: Interventions will be centred on selected clusters of schools and ECD sites.
+The objective is to support selected ECD sites which feed into selected and supported primary schools, which in turn feed into selected and supported secondary schools.
+District and circuit officials from the earmarked clusters will be invited to participate in and support the interventions. - 4.
+Proven models: The approach of the Programme is to use school improvement models that work and that have shown improvements in learners' educational outcomes (results) through empirical and experiential observations. - 5.
 Single consistent approach: The same approach will be followed across all of the Anglo American BUs and participating Operations; the type and extent/dosage of specific interventions will depend on the needs of the individual schools. - 6.
 A holistic, whole school development (WSD) approach: A WSD approach will be followed for primary and secondary schools; the focus is on development of the school leadership (school governing body or SGB), school management team (SMT), and the teachers.
 Basic equipment and infrastructure will be provided. - 7.
 JET and AASA will have dedicated implementing partners for a functional schools and leadership project.
 Limited social interventions that assist learners to attend school regularly, stay in school and attain their academic potential will be supported by all the implementing service providers and partners across the Programme. - 8.
 Focus on no-fee schools: All Phase 2 schools are Quintile 1-3 schools. - 9.
 Accessible quality early childhood learning: The goal is for children in participating ECD sites to be "school ready".
-The focus will be on skilling practitioners in selected ECD sites (registered or not) to provide high quality stimulation appropriate to the child's developmental age and stage and to provide essential infrastructure upgrades so that sites are compliant with the DBE's requirements and can therefore access DBE subsidies.5 - 10.
-Delivered in partnership with government and relevant stakeholders: The Programme is supported by meaningful and relevant stakeholder engagement and by the DBE, Department of Social Development (DSD), Department of Mineral Resources (DMR), teacher unions, communities and the Operations.
+The focus will be on skilling practitioners in selected ECD sites (registered or not) to provide high quality stimulation appropriate to the child's developmental age and stage and to provide essential infrastructure upgrades so that sites are compliant with the DBE's requirements and can therefore access DBE subsidies. - 10.
+Delivered in partnership with government and relevant stakeholders: The Programme is supported by meaningful and relevant stakeholder engagement and by the DBE, Department of Social Development (DSD), Department of Mineral Resources (DMR), teacher unions, communities and the various Anglo Operations.
 Importantly, collaboration between government and AASA will involve mutual engagement to overcome specific challenges facing some of the participating schools, for example, access to required learning and teaching support material (LTSM) such as textbooks. - 11.
-Long-term, consistent quality interventions: Most interventions will be over a three - four-year period. - 12.
+Long-term, consistent quality interventions: Most interventions will be over a three four-year period. - 12.
 Monitoring and evaluation (M&E) systems and learning: M&E will be embedded from the start to help facilitate learning, improve performance and achieve results.
 This will require implementers to adopt or adapt systems of monitoring, to engage in some data collection at baseline during the course of routine activities and at key points during the implementation cycle, and to engage in periodic learning events.
-Adaptations to the Programme, as and when required, will be based on continuous assessments and evidence that will be provided to technical implementers and all relevant stakeholders.

-5 From April 2022, responsibility for the ECD sector shifted from the Department of Social Development (DSD) to the DBE, which is responsible from this date for supporting, subsidising and regulating the sector.
+&lt;sup>4 From April 2022, responsibility for the ECD sector shifted from the Department of Social Development (DSD) to the DBE, which is responsible from this date for supporting, subsidising and regulating the sector.